rnpbr/opennetworking-docs/docs/en/Contribua.md

 #### **Step 2: Configure the `.env` file**

 In the project directory, you will find a file called `.env.example`.
-It will serve as a template for creating your `.env` file containing sensitive settings, such as the API key.
+It will serve as a template to create your `.env` file containing sensitive settings, such as the API key.

 1. Make a copy of the `.env.example` file and rename it to `.env`: